 Payments, Cancellations, and Refund Policies

 Your non-refundable registration fee of $250 is due upon registration.
 We cannot make any changes nor can we offer any refunds after February 28th.
 Note, we will need at least 25 families to register to be able to confirm this trip.
 Also, we will have to place a cap on this trip due our space limitations in Washington, D.C.
-Because we can’t offer refunds after February 28th, we encourage you to check into travel insurance.
+We encourage you to check into travel insurance.
 Click the image below to get your customized quote online.

 Our trip (except for add-ons) officially ends after the Arboretum, which is currently planned for Thursday morning.
 After the Arboretum, families are free to have lunch on their own before heading home or doing whatever else it is your family wants to do.